DurgasiShankarRao/DurgasiShankarRao/README.md

 - 💞️ I’m looking to collaborate on open-source projects and web applications
 - 📫 How to reach me : via my email... shankarrao4038@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Nothing
+- ⚡ Fun fact: Being a good developer isn't about knowing everything — it's about knowing how to find answers and build solutions.

 <!---
 DurgasiShankarRao/DurgasiShankarRao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.